solaimanhridoy/LearnPostgreSQl/README.md

-Notice at the below image where we can see the CONSTRAINT 'person_pkey' is dropped and there is no field that contain PRIMARY KEY.
+Notice at the below image where we can see the CONSTRAINT 'person_pkey' is dropped and there is no field that contains PRIMARY KEY.

 <img src="./img/74.png" alt="PostgreSQL Icon" style="zoom:110%;" />